kronostechnologies/kronos-icons-crm/README.md

 How is this used
 ----------------

-This repo is use as a git submodule in the in the `img/svg/symbols/icons/` repository of the CRM.
+This repo is used as a git submodule in the in the `img/svg/symbols/icons/` repository of the CRM.

 From the CRM project's root: